wessenstam/gts2021-prep/phase2/phase2.rst

 - Gitea as the Version Control Manager
 - Drone for the CI/CD part of the pipeline
-- Use of GitDesktop or GitKraken for controlling the push and pull of the new code
+- Use of VC for controlling the Commit and push of the new code

 Preparation
 ^^^^^^^^^^^